Major, Minor & Emphasis

 Much of the information about the major on these pages has been collected into an Advisement Bulletin, which you may download and use to help in planning your schedule and making sure that you are meeting all of the major requirements.
 Hard copies of this bulletin are also available at the departmental office.
 You should also feel free to make an appointment with your faculty advisor or the department chair if you have advising questions.

-If you matriculated prior to Fall 2014 and are going by an older version of the Advisement Bulletin, here are the bulletins for the past four academic years:
+If you matriculated prior to Fall 2014 and are going by an older version of the Advisement Bulletin, here are the bulletins for the past four academic years plus the current one: